lukereding/graphics/README.md

 ### quantitative x quantitative data

-Note here that the regression line does not extend beyond the range of the data; p-value, sample size, and r squared values are given clearly; and there is some measure of uncertainty about the slope (the confidence bands).
+Note here that the regression line does not extend beyond the range of the data, the p-value, sample size, and r squared values are given clearly, and there is some measure of uncertainty about the slope (the confidence bands).

 `scatter(trees[,1],trees[,2],xlab="tree girth (in.)",ylab="tree height (ft.)",main="scatter() example")`